PLOS/rhino/src/deb/README.md

                 variables provided by the debconf wizard

 NOTE: the remaining directories contain only .keep files used to prevent removal by git

+## debconf wizard preconfiguration file ##

+In order to use a file instead of interactive wizard-based entry, use the `debconf-set-selections [path]` command to set the path of the preconfiguration file, which has entries with the following format:
+`<owner> <question name> <question type> <value>` (e.g. `rhino rhino/rhino_db_user	string ambra`).

+NOTE: In the case of PLOS deployment via Saltstack, this file is generated outside the context of this repository code
+      and is placed in /etc/rhino.debconf.
+This file is ultimately purged as part of the src/deb/control/postinst script.